Keeping up with the Joneses

 "Keeping up with the Joneses" is an idiom in many parts of the English-speaking world referring to the comparison of oneself to one's neighbor, where the neighbor serves as a benchmark for social class or the accumulation of material goods.
 Failure to "keep up with the Joneses" is perceived as a demonstration of socio-economic or cultural inferiority.
-The phrase was coined by a 1910s comic strip of the same name.
+The phrase was popularized by a 1910s comic strip of the same name but was a commonplace elsewhere.